The following text is a transcript of the 3rd episode of the monthly Verity Live Q&A Session that took place on January 29th, 2018.

 3. “What are the plans for the Telegram group?
 Will it eventually be deleted or will Verity continue to use it?” – from Noahbreezy via Reddit

 So, as we explained, we moved to Discord right now.
 We don’t plan to delete the Telegram group.
 We’re still going to push major updates there as well.
-We think some people still prefer telegram but we do want that the community kind of
+We think some people still prefer telegram but we do want that the community kind of slowly transition to Discord and we might discontinue the Telegram group all together in the future.
+So for now it stays.

 4. “I am interested in how things are going n respect to the roadmap, do you think the switch to main net is feasible in the predicted time?” – from EustaceBage via Reddit